What is Kidney Cancer

 Symptoms of Kidney Cancer

 Similar to many other types of cancer, early stages of RCC and UCC can develop without any symptoms.
-Kidneys provide a tumor sufficient place to grow before it starts disturbing the organism.
+Kidneys provide a tumor sufficient space to grow before it starts producing symptoms.

 In most cases, the cancer is diagnosed at the early stages if the patient undergoes screenings for other conditions so the disease is discovered accidentally.
 The most common symptoms of later stages of kidney cancer are: